AppXpress/PlatformModuleManager/README.md

 * Now, right click again on your project name, click on export then under java click on **runnable jar file**

-* For the pm_builder, make the launch config **PlatformModuleBuilder** and export it with the name pmBuilderUtil.
+* For the pmbuilder, make the launch config **PlatformModuleBuilder** and export it with the name pmBuilderUtil.

-* For the pm_extractor, make the launch config **GitMap** and export it with the name pmExtractorUtil.
+* For the pmextractor, make the launch config **GitMap** and export it with the name pmExtractorUtil.

 * Underneath the location and the launch config you will see three radio buttons.
-Make sure the middle one, Packaged required libraries into generated JAR, is selected.
+Make sure the middle one, *Packaged required libraries into generated JAR*, is selected.

 * Place each new jar with its corresponding bash script and it should run fine.